CRClothier/Moneypenny-App/README.md

 ## Live Demo

-For a live demo [click here](https://moneypenny-app.herokuapp.com).
+For a live demo please [click here](https://moneypenny-app.herokuapp.com).

 ## Built With